-- No dose limiting toxicities reported at doses up to 0.78μg/kg; - > Partial responses were reported in three (3) of the first six (6) patients dosed; - > Best tumour response reported was a 44% reduction in the sum of target lesions measured; and - Three (3) patients continued L-DOS47 monotherapy following induction therapy of L-DOS47 in combination with pemetrexed/carboplatin.
+- No dose limiting toxicities reported at doses up to 0.78μg/kg; - Partial responses were reported in three (3) of the first six (6) patients dosed; - > Best tumour response reported was a 44% reduction in the sum of target lesions measured; and - > Three (3) patients continued L-DOS47 monotherapy following induction therapy of L-DOS47 in combination with pemetrexed/carboplatin.

-On May 26, 2017, the Penn State Cancer Institute (PSCI) the closure of the site due to limited enrollment activity.
+On May 26, 2017, the Penn State Cancer Institute (PSCI) announced closure of the site due to limited enrollment activity.
 The site has subsequently been closed and no longer actively recruiting patients.

 On June 29, 2017, the MD Anderson Electronic Protocol Accrual Auditing Committee (ePAAC) met to review the LDOS001 protocol due to slow patient recruitment.
-The committee decided to keep the protocol open for for an additional six months at which time, another review will be conducted.
+The committee decided to keep the protocol open for an additional six months at which time, another review will be conducted.

 On July 25, 2017 the Company announced the opening of patient screening in the third dosing cohort.
 After a review of safety data, the Safety Review Committee ("SRC") recommended that Helix begin enrollment of patients into the third dosing cohort of study LDOS001.
-Patients enrolled in the third dosing cohort will receive 1.50 micrograms of L-DOS47 per kilogram of patient body weight in combination with pemetrexed/carboplatin.
+Patients enrolled in the third dosing cohort will receive 1.50 μ g/kg in combination with pemetrexed/carboplatin.

 On September 27, 2017 the Company announced that the FDA had approved an amendment to their U.S. Phase I study, protocol LDOS001, accelerating the dose escalation phase of the study.
-In order to maximize the number of patients receiving a potentially active dose of L-DOS47, the study will implement an accelerated dose design up to 6μg/kg followed by a standard 3+3 design for the final two dosing cohorts, 9 and 12 μg/kg respectively.
+In order to maximize the number of patients receiving a potentially active dose of L-DOS47, the study implemented an accelerated dose design up to 6μ g/kg followed by a standard 3+3 design for the final two dosing cohorts, 9 and 12 μ g/kg respectively.